La Última Vuelta World Tour

 Daddy Yankee, in support of his seventh and final studio album Legendaddy (2022).
 Comprising 89 shows, the tour began on July 16, 2022, in Torremolinos, Spain and concluded on December 22, 2022, in Miami, Florida.
 It visited North America twice while making a one-month-lasting stop in South America, as well as a single European show in Spain as part of a music festival.

 Initially, the tour was planned to end on January 8, 2023, with three sold out shows in Puerto Rico at Estadio Hiram Bithorn, which commemorated 30 years of a shooting incident that occurred on January 6, 1993, which allowed Daddy Yankee to focus entirely on his music career due to a bullet wound that ended his dream of becoming a professional baseball player.
 However, the concerts were cancelled due to logistical problems.
 Eventually, the concerts were rescheduled to be at Coliseo de Puerto Rico and were renamed as "La Meta".

 The rapper announced that he plans to retire from music after the end of the tour in order to enjoy what he had achieved during his career.
 Before the beginning of the tour, he matched the record for the most consecutive shows at the Foro Sol in Mexico and became the first artist to sell out three shows in a single day at the Estadio Nacional in Chile.
 It was nominated for a Pollstar Award for Latin Tour of the Year.
-By its conclusion, La Última Vuelta became Daddy Yankee's most successful tour, the sixth highest-grossing tour worldwide of 2022 and the second highest-grossing Latin tour in Boxscore history, with a total gross of $205 million dollars in ticket sales and 1.9 million attendees.
+By its conclusion, La Última Vuelta became Daddy Yankee's most successful tour, the sixth highest-grossing tour worldwide of 2022 and the second highest-grossing Latin tour in Boxscore history, with a total gross of $205 million in ticket sales and 1.9 million attendees.